How to Encode Text to Binary Online: A Complete Guide to Binary Encoding, Character Representation, and Practical Applications

 - Digits vs. numbers.
 As shown earlier, the text

 "42"encodes the characters '4' and '2', not the integer value 42.
-If you need the binary form of a number, convert it mathematically rather than treating it as text. - Whitespace.
-Spaces, tabs, and newline characters all have ASCII values and will appear in the binary output.
-This is expected behavior, not an error.
+If you need the binary form of an actual number, you'll want to convert it mathematically rather than treating it as text. - Whitespace.
+Spaces, tabs, and newline characters all have ASCII values and will show up in the binary output.
+That's expected, not a bug.

 FAQ